Events in Frankfurt, Germany | Flemings Hotels Skip to content

 Oktoberfest in Munich

-Celebrate the world’s largest folk festival in Munich — and enjoy a relaxed, stylish stay at our Flemings Hotels.
+Celebrate the world’s largest folk festival in Munich — and enjoy a relaxed, stylish stay at our Flemings Hotel.

 O’zapft is!
 Your Perfect Munich Hotel for Oktoberfest